glrodasz/ecommerce-app-in-react/README.md

-# Ecommerce app using React
+# Ecommerce App using React

-This is just a exercise using Next.js and Ant Design for create an Ecommerce app.
+This is just a exercise using Next.js and Ant Design for create an Ecommerce App.